GenAIz/sdk/README.md

 ### Building All Modules

 Individual modules with make files will answer their own targets, but most will have *clean, build* and *test* at a minimum.

+> [!TIP]
+> make install on the root Makefile should install all of genaiz, genaiz-it & genaiz-oauth under $HOME/go/bin

 #### [GenAIz Makefile](genaiz/README.md#makefile)